Charly Coombes

-Charly Coombes (born 27 December 1980) is an American-born English singer-songwriter, musician and producer based in Brazil.
+Charly Coombes (born 27 December 1980) is British singer-songwriter, musician and producer based in São Paulo, Brazil.

 Career

-In 2004 Charly joined Sleaford band 22-20s, who had recently re-located to Oxford, as keyboard player; the band released one self-titled album and supported Oasis during their 2005 tour before splitting up in 2006 (the band reformed between 2008 and 2013 without Coombes).
-Following the split of 22-20s, Coombes filled in for Supergrass' keyboard player Rob Coombes during the Supergrass Road to Rouen European and North American tours 2005/2006 and substituted for three gigs during bassist Mick Quinn's injury in September 2007.
-His most recent endeavour was Charly Coombes and The New Breed, who released three EPs.
-He was also a member of the bands Tumbleweed (who signed a deal with Polydor Records in 1998), Four Way Trauma and in 2006 Missing Pieces with Richard Walters.
-He accompanied Supergrass throughout 2008 and 2009 for the Diamond Hoo Ha World tour playing second guitar, backing vocals and percussion.
+In 2003 Charly joined Sleaford blues rock band 22-20s, who had recently re-located to Oxford, as keyboard player.
+The band released one self-titled album, toured Europe, USA and Japan, as well as supporting Oasis during their 2005 tour before splitting up in 2006 (the band reformed between 2008 and 2013 with a different line-up).
+Following the split of 22-20s, Coombes began playing with the Brit pop band Supergrass, filling in for brother and keyboard player Rob Coombes during the Supergrass Road to Rouen European and North American tours 2005/2006 and substituted for three gigs during bassist Mick Quinn's injury in September 2007.
+He then joined the band on the road full time until their split in 2011.
+In 2009, Coombes began to write and release solo material Charly Coombes and The New Breed, who released three EPs.

 Coombes also directed and starred in the rockumentary Glange Fever released in August 2008 under the pseudonym Chas Harrison.
 The film follows the Diamond Hoo Ha Men, Duke Diamond and Randy Hoo Ha as they tour the country.
 In December 2008 he also put together a short film, only available on YouTube, about life behind the curtain on the Supergrass American Tour during July 2008.

-In September 2013 his debut solo album "No Shelter" was released on CD, download & limited edition White vinyl.
-Coombes is set to release his second solo album "Black Moon" in September 2015.
+In September 2013 his debut solo album "No Shelter" was released on Finyl Vinyl Records.
+Coombes then released 3 more albums under Finyl Vinyl: Black Moon (2015), Run (2018) and All In the End is Harvest (2020).

+In 2018 Coombes began writing and producing for TV and film, providing soundtracks for brands such as Ford, Samsung, Honda and Nike.

+In 2022 Coombes released the EP Lifebox following the birth of his son, and most recently, his fifth studio album Tia Fumante (2025).